 Alice knew me in ways no one else did

 She knew my eyes -When they cried!

 Since, Alice has fallen back into the abyss

 --- this is no dream, it is real!

 The rage inside, burns.

 When I hear the sound of pouring rain

 I stare at the shadows on the wall

-I allow myself to soak in the abyss of where it started all.
+I allow myself to soak in a darkness where it began.